The Exercise Ball Chair - A Great Idea For Your Back Or Just Another Gimmick?

 Well one study found that sitting on an exercise ball will do just that.

-And this was just for static sitting.
+And these findings were just for static sitting.

-So it's one good reason to feel less guilty about eating that donut for elevenses.
+So it's one good reason to feel less guilty about eating that donut for elevenses!

-You Can Bounce on Your Chair!
+You Can Bounce On Your Chair!